TalonXDD/Cocos-Mario/README.md

 ---

 ## Basic Components Description :
-1. World map : [xxxx]
+1. World map :
+    * Stage 1
+    * Stage 2

 2. Player :
     * Control
         * W / Space / ↑ : Jump (Height depends on the length player holds the key)
         * A / ← : Left
         * D / → : Right
         * Shift (Hold) : Run
-    * If player touched the enemies, it will get hurt or die if it is in small size.
+    * If the player touches an enemy, they will get hurt or die if they are in small size.
-    * If player fell into the void or ran out of time, it will be instant killed.
+    * If the player falls into the void or runs out of time, they will be instantly killed.
+    * If the player runs out of lives, it's GAME OVER!!!
-    * Find the way to the goal!
+    * Find your way to the goal!
 3. Enemies :
     * Goomba (栗寶寶)
         * Slow, easy to kill.
     * Koppa (慢慢龜)
-        * Slow as Goomba if it doesn't hide into the shell.
+        * As slow as Goomba if it hasn't hidden in its shell.
-        * Shell is very fast and dangerous if kicked.
-Need to be careful.
+        * The shell is very fast and dangerous when kicked.
+Be careful!
-4. Question Blocks : I have 2 kinds of block.
-Player can hit the blocks or stand on them.
+4. Question Blocks : There are two kinds of blocks.
+The player can hit or stand on them.
     * Brick
         * Empty (Breakable)
         * Coin